Vincit/objection.js/doc/includes/API.md

 ```

 Factory function that returns a [`RawBuilder`](#rawbuilder) instance. `RawBuilder` is a
-wrapper for knex raw query that doens't depend on knex.
+wrapper for knex raw query that doesn't depend on knex.
 Instances of `RawBuilder` are
 converted to knex raw instances lazily when the query is executed.